-ONEIDA, Tenn. — A longtime Oneida doctor pleaded guilty to illegally distributing 60 oxycodone pills after the Drug Enforcement Agency alleged he handed out prescriptions for nearly 5 million schedule II narcotic pills over 8 years — a rate of more than 1,640 addictive pills per day.
+A longtime Oneida doctor has signaled he's ready to plead guilty to illegally distributing 60 oxycodone pills after the Drug Enforcement Agency alleged he handed out prescriptions for nearly 5 million schedule II narcotic pills over 8 years — a rate of more than 1,640 addictive pills per day.

-Dr. David Bruce Coffey also pleaded guilty to illegally depositing money he made from illicit drug distribution, according to documents filed in Federal Court for the Eastern District of Tennessee.
+Dr. David Bruce Coffey also has reached an agreement with the government to plead guilty to illegally depositing money he made from illicit drug distributions, according to documents filed in U.S. District Court for the Eastern District of Tennessee.

-Coffey’s crimes carry a maximum sentence of 20 years in federal prison, however, he could face less than 1 year in prison under the terms of the plea deal, said defense attorney T. Scott Jones.
+Coffey’s crimes carry a maximum sentence of 20 years in federal prison.
+But he could face less than a year in prison under the terms of the plea deal, said defense attorney T. Scott Jones.

 "I think that [Coffey] is fortunate with regards to what I’ve seen in the plea agreement concerning the outcome and ought to be very thankful," said Jones, who reviewed the plea agreement, but is not connected to the case.

 Coffey's Oneida clinic burned to the ground in a pre-dawn fire in January 2020, weeks after the details of the DEA's allegations against him became public.
 A Tennessee Bureau of Investigation spokesperson said there is no update in the investigation into what caused the fire.

 The DEA alleges Coffey ran a streamlined drug trafficking organization.
 Many of the prescriptions he wrote at his clinic were filled at the pharmacy he co-owned next door, a sworn affidavit said.

 During one of several undercover DEA operations at the clinic, an agent said Coffey examined him for less than 20 seconds before prescribing hydrocodone.